Description

 'The Sortino ratio improves upon the Sharpe ratio by isolating downside volatility from total volatility by dividing excess return by the downside deviation.
 The Sortino ratio is a variation of the Sharpe ratio that differentiates harmful volatility from total overall volatility by using the asset's standard deviation of negative asset returns, called downside deviation.
 The Sortino ratio takes the asset's return and subtracts the risk-free rate, and then divides that amount by the asset's downside deviation.
 The ratio was named after Frank A. Sortino.'

-• Looking at the downside risk / excess return profile of 1.88 in the last 5 years of Global Market Rotation Strategy, we see it is relatively higher, thus better in comparison to the benchmark ACWI (0.56)
+• The downside risk / excess return profile over 5 years of Global Market Rotation Strategy is 1.63, which is higher, thus better compared to the benchmark ACWI (0.6) in the same period.

-• During the last 3 years, the excess return divided by the downside deviation is 0.91, which is larger, thus better than the value of 0.2 from the benchmark.
+• During the last 3 years, the ratio of annual return and downside deviation is 0.42, which is higher, thus better than the value of 0.29 from the benchmark.

 Ulcer: